Food Safety

 Handwashing is the frontline of defense against cross-contamination and foodborne illnesses.
 Always wash your hands after touching raw meat, poultry, eggs, or unwashed fruits or vegetables.
 Be sure to dry your hands thoroughly before returning to your work.

-11. Wash and Peel Fruits and Vegetables
+11. Wash and peel fruits and vegetables

 Raw fruits and vegetables can also carry Salmonella.
 Rinsing them under running water, or sometimes even peeling them, can remove bacteria hiding in all those nooks and crannies.